juliao/DilbertComicStrips/README.md

 # DilbertComicStrips
-Web browser extension that displays the daily comic strip from Dilbert.com
+_Dilbert Comic Strips_ is a web extension that fetches and displays the daily Dilbert's comic, it works in the Chrome and Firefox web browsers.

+For a better user experience the extension will periodically check and cache the today's comic and notify the user about it thru the extension's toolbar icon.

 ### Available for:

 #### Chrome: https://chrome.google.com/webstore/detail/dilbert-comic-strips/gpjlhjgiccobkcodaeimjbcjckpcnbjp